-First and foremost, our low teacher-child ratio plays a huge role in how well the curriculum works.
+First and foremost, our low teacher to student ratio plays a huge role in how well the curriculum works.
 Our curriculum looks at the “whole child.”
-We incorporate all areas of the child’s development into our program: social-emotional, physical, cognitive, and spiritual.
+We incorporate all areas of the child’s development into our program:

 We are also ‘developmentally appropriate’, which simply put means that everyone develops skills at different times and not by a pre-determined age.

 We are ‘child centered’, which means the teachers are actively listening and responding to your child’s needs.
 Our program is from a child’s point of view!

 We are ‘play based’, which means the teachers support children as they explore their environment.
 They support children by facilitating their play, making it fun, and by setting up learning stations for them to explore.
 Children love to learn and we want their love for learning to continue to bloom.